igrishaev/lambda/README.md

 - Provides an endless loop that consumes events from AWS and handles them.
 You only submit a function that processes an event.
 - Provides a Ring middleware that turns HTTP events into a Ring handler.
-Thus, you can easily serve HTTP requests with the good old Ring stack.
+Thus, you can easily serve HTTP requests with Ring stack.
 - Has a built-in logging facility.
 - Provides a bunch of Make commands to build a zipped bootstrap file.